vitejs/vite/docs/config/shared-options.md

 ## envPrefix

-- **Type:** `string | string[]`
+- **Type:** `string | string[] | false`
 - **Default:** `VITE_`

-Env variables starting with `envPrefix` will be exposed to your client source code via import.meta.env.
+Environment variables starting with `envPrefix` will be exposed to your client source code via `import.meta.env`.

 :::warning SECURITY NOTES
-`envPrefix` should not be set as `''`, which will expose all your env variables and cause unexpected leaking of sensitive information.
+`envPrefix` should not be set as `''`, because you may expose all your environment variables and cause unexpected leaking of sensitive information.
 Vite will throw an error when detecting `''`.

+If you want to explicitly opt-out of this security measure and allow exposing all of your environment variables, you may set `envPrefix` to `false`.

-If you would like to expose an unprefixed variable, you can use [define](#define) to expose it:
+Alternatively, if you would like to expose a specific, unprefixed variable, you can use [define](#define) to expose it:

 ```js
 define: {